-17.5.14.2 K-fold
+15.5.15.2 K-fold

-KFold divides all the samples in k groups of samples, called folds (if k = n, this is equivalent to the Leave One Out strategy), of equal sizes (if possible).
+KFold divides all the samples in k groups of samples, called folds (if k=n, this is equivalent to the Leave One Out strategy), of equal sizes (if possible).
 The prediction function is learned using k-1 folds, and fold left out is used for test.
 In order to use this algorithm, the user needs to set the subnode: SKLtype>KFold</SKLtype>.
 In addition to this XML node, several others are available:

 - <n_splits>, integer, optional field, number of folds, must be at least 2.
-Default: 3 - <shuffle>, boolean, optional field, whether to shuffle the data before splitting into batches. - <random_state>, None, integer or RandomState, optional field, when shuffle=True, pseudo-random number generator state used for shuffling.
-If None, use default numpy RNG for shuffling.
+Default: 3 - <shuffle>, boolean, optional field, whether to shuffle the data before splitting into batches. - <random_state>, integer, optional field, when shuffle=True, pseudo-random number generator state used for shuffling.
+If not present, use default numpy RNG for shuffling.

-17.5.14.3 Stratified k-fold
+15.5.15.3 Stratified k-fold